Lyn1yn/life4136rotation3/README.md

 ## Notes

 - The scripts use absolute paths from the HPC working directory.
 These paths should be updated if the repository is run in a different environment.
-- SLURM array jobs are used for sample-level and chromosome-level parallelisation.
-- `set -eo pipefail` is used in most scripts to stop the pipeline when a command fails.